mazerunner70/housef3/docs/api_documentation.md

 * Deleting an account does not automatically delete associated files.
 Files must be deleted separately.
 * Files can be associated with only one account at a time.
-* Existing standalone files cannot currently be associated with accounts after creation.
-You must create a new file with an account association.
+* Existing standalone files can be associated with accounts using the `/files/{id}/associate` endpoint.
+* Files can be unassociated from accounts using the `/files/{id}/unassociate` endpoint without deleting the file.